 What are the requirements for niche markets?
 Fairtrade

-Although CSR requirements are common buyer requirements, standards that are communicated through a consumer label still represent a relatively small part of the market.
-The United Kingdom is however one of the major markets for Fairtrade flowers and the segment is expected to grow.
-Examples of relevant consumer labels are: Fair Flowers Fair Plants (FFP) and Fairtrade International.
+Although CSR requirements are common buyer requirements, standards that are communicated through a consumer label still represent a relatively small part of the market, mostly in north-western Europe.
+The sales of Fairtrade cut flowers is increasing, particularly in Germany and the United Kingdom.

+Examples of relevant consumer labels are: Fair Flowers Fair Plants (FFP), Fairtrade International and Rainforest Alliance.

-- Always check with your buyer whether they requires certification and which certification they prefer. - Consult the Standards Map database for the different labels and standards relevant for cut carnations.
+- Always check with your buyer if he/she requires certification and which certification he/she prefers. - Consult the ITC Standards Map for the different labels and standards relevant for cut carnations.